opencomputeproject/onie/docs/_sources/design-spec/x86_nos_interface.txt

 x86 Interface Details
 *********************

-This section describes the x86 specific methods used to implement the NOS interface.
+This section describes the x86-specific methods used to implement the NOS interface.
 See the :ref:`nos_interface` section for more about the NOS interface.